-How has remote working changed recruitment in real estate?
+How has remote working changed recruitment in the property market?

 If we look at the construction property market, I believe that in this pandemic there has been a slight inflation in the remuneration of candidates.
 We all know that, at the moment, there is a labour shortage.
 There is a clear mismatch between the law of supply and demand, and this factor leads to the need for a salary increment in the market in order to be able to attract the right talent to organisations.

 Every year, Hays conducts a study, the Labour Market Guide, where among other topics, it addresses the main benefits valued by candidates.
 As far as the construction and real estate area is concerned, according to the consultancy’s survey, a large part of the candidates respond that the salary offer is the main factor when making a professional change.
 Next comes “a good working environment”, which in recent years has grown as one of the factors most valued by professionals.
 In fact, there has been a higher number of rejected proposals, even with higher salaries, because the candidates feel very comfortable in their current team and do not want to take the risk of moving to a working environment they don’t know.

 How do you define work-life balance in the context of remote working?

 It is curious to see how these younger generations, when they join a traditional structure, this means, without much autonomy, without a concrete career plan, do not have a sense of belonging in the company, and end up looking for new challenges.
 This is important, because the housing market is still very conservative, where most companies do not have defined career plans for their employees.